-There is a Moodle site for this course.
+onQ: There is a onQ site for this course.
 All students must log in the first week of class to verify that they have been added.
-This site will be used to distribute primary materials (i.e., assigned readings from sources other than the textbook) and supplementary materials, communicate through the discussion board, and to report grades.
-Some parts of the lecture notes (e.g., tables & figures) will also be distributed on Moodle.
+This site will be used to distribute lecture notes, supplementary materials, communicate through the discussion board and to report grades.